TheDuriel/TheDuriel.github.io-contents/TheTemplate/Application Settings.md

-> [!todo]
-> App Settings are not currently making use of Abstract Classes.
-And implementing your own is needlessly complicated.
-> This will be changed.
-> Until then, please copy of the Example Setting instead of starting from scratch.

 The AppSettings system provides a means of defining global settings that are applied, regardless of the active user profile.

 These are mainly used for, window management, audio settings, and language or accessibility settings.